The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Multiplicativity of the assembly map

 \begin{prop} Let $\mathbf F$ be a homotopy invariant functor from spaces to spectra, and suppose that there is a natural transformation

 Then the diagram

 commutes up to homotopy, where $\alpha$ denotes the assembly map. \end{prop}

 Let us recall the definition of the assembly map from \cite[page 334]{wwa}.
+The construction uses homotopy colimits (see \cite[Section 1]{wwa} for a brief description of the homotopy colimit construction).
 For a space $X$, let $\CC_X$ (which is denoted simp$(X)$ in \cite{wwa}) be the category whose objects are maps $\Delta^n\to X$, and whose morphisms are commutative triangles

 where $f_*$ is the map induced by a monotone injection\footnote{It is not clear why \cite{wwa} does not use all monotone maps in this definition.
 The reader can check that using all monotone maps would give the same assembly map, and would allow us to work with simplicial rather than semisimplicial sets in what follows.} from $\{0,\ldots,m\}$ to $\{0,\ldots,n\}$.
 There is a natural equivalence in the homotopy category